aaronpowell/aaronpowell.github.io/src/content/posts/2022-08-01-graphql-on-azure-part-9-rest-to-graphql.md

 ## Introducing Synthetic GraphQL

-At Build 2022 [Azure API Management](https://docs.microsoft.com/azure/api-management?{{<cda>}}) (APIM) release a preview of a new feature called [Synthetic GraphQL](https://azure.microsoft.com/updates/public-preview-synthetic-graphql/?{{<cda>}}) and it'll do what we're after.

-The idea behind Synthetic GraphQL is that you can use APIM as the broker between your GraphQL schema and the HTTP endpoints that provide the data for it, allowing you to convert a backend to GraphQL without having to implement a custom server, instead you use APIM policies.
+At Build 2022 [Azure API Management](https://docs.microsoft.com/azure/api-management?{{<cda>}}) (APIM) released a preview of a new feature called [Synthetic GraphQL](https://azure.microsoft.com/updates/public-preview-synthetic-graphql/?{{<cda>}}).
+Synthetic GraphQL allows you to use APIM as the broker between your GraphQL schema and the HTTP endpoints that provide the data for it, meaning you to convert a backend to GraphQL without having to implement a custom server, instead you use APIM policies.

 Let's take a look at how to do this, and for that, I'm going to add an API to my blog.